wp-plugins/adsense-click-fraud-monitoring/readme.txt

 = 1.7.1 =

-* New: Use of native WordPress tables for list of blocked IP adresse
+* New: Use of sortable native WordPress tables for list of blocked IP adresses
 * New: Sort by IP and Last Click time possible
-* New premium features

 = 1.7 =
 * Fix: eventPrevent not working in IE